UMass CASA

 • Warn-on-forecast research

-Ownership/operations model.
-Together with the NCTCOG, CASA is developing a community-based model for supporting the installation and ongoing costs of operating, maintaining, amanaging and expanding the radar network.
-The radars themselves will continue to be owned by university and industry partners involved in the project, and made available to the project on an annual-costs-recovery basis, primarily for research, marketing, and demonstrating the benefits of boundary layer sensing for urban severe weather warning and response.
-The network infrastructure will be locally owned and supported.
+Together with the NCTCOG, CASA is developing a community-based model for supporting the installation and ongoing costs of operating, maintaining, managing and expanding the radar network.
+The radars themselves will continue to be owned by university and industry partners involved in the project, and made available to the project on an annual-operations-costs-recovery basis, primarily for research, marketing, and demonstrating the benefits of boundary layer sensing for urban severe weather warning and response.
+The IT/network infrastructure will be locally provided and supported.
 In addition, funds will be sought to cover on-going research from many different sources.
 The longer term vision is to expand the network to cover the entire 16 county region, and to transfer ownership and operations to local stakeholders, as a subscription based effort, while establishing the Dallas Fort Worth Urban Demonstration Network as a national-level urban test bed for multidisciplinary research and technology transfer for radars, socio-technical system design, meteorology, hydrology, decision-making, and socioeconomics of weather.

 Academic Partners::